 In elementary school, Hendrix developed a habit of holding broomsticks to emulate a guitar.
 Eventually, he found a one-string banjo in a pile of garbage and used it to learn rock n’ roll songs by ear.
 At age fifteen, he got his first acoustic guitar for $5 and formed his first band, The Velvetones.

-In 1961, Hendrix enlisted in the US Army, where he jammed with fellow serviceman, bassist Billy Cox.
-After being discharged, they settled in Clarksville, Tenn., in 1963 and formed The King Kasuals.
-The band’s other guitarist, Alphonso “Baby Boo” Young, began playing guitar with his teeth.
+In July 1962, Hendrix received an honorable discharge and settled in Clarksville, Tenn., where he and Cox formed The King Kasuals.
+Another local player, Sharps guitarist Alphonso “Baby Boo” Young, plucked strings with his teeth.
 Hendrix harnessed this gimmick as part of his stage act.
 They relocated to Nashville, where Hendrix moonlighted as a backing musician for Wilson Pickett, Sam Cooke, Ike & Tina Turner, and Jackie Wilson.

 Hendrix left the Kings in 1964 and moved to Harlem, where the Isley Brothers hired him for their backing band.
-That March, he played on their two-part single “Testify,” followed that summer by a credit on the Don Covay single “Mercy Mercy” (US #35).
+That March, he played on their two-part single “Testify,” followed that summer by a credit on the Don Covay single “Mercy Mercy” (US No. 35).
 He gigged with the Isley’s until October, then started an eight-month stint with Little Richard’s touring band, The Upsetters.
 He played on Richard’s February 1965 single “I Don’t Know What You Got (But It’s Got Me).”